Nandus

-Nandidae, the leaffish, are a family of small freshwater fishes which some authorities classify in the order Anabantiformes, but which the 5th edition of Fishes of the World classifies the family and the related Badidae and Pristolepididae outside that order as "sister-taxa".
-Fishes of the World classified these families and the Anabantiformes alongside Synbranchiformes, Carangiformes, Istiophoriformes and Pleuronectiformes in a monophyletic clade which is a sister taxon to the Ovalentaria but to which the authors do not assign a rank or a name.
-According to FishBase, the family includes three genera: Nandus of South and Southeast Asia with several species, and the monotypic Afronandus and Polycentropsis of tropical West and Middle Africa.
-Most recent authorities place the two African genera in the South American leaffish family, Polycentridae, which is only distantly related to Nandus (the "true" Nandidae).
-Another Asian family, Pristolepididae, share the common name leaffish and appear to be more closely related.
+Nandus, the Asian leaffishes, is a genus of small freshwater ray-finned fishes native to southern and southeastern Asia.
+It is the only member of the family Nandidae, which is classified in the order Anabantiformes and closely related to the Badidae and Pristolepididae.

+Fishes of the World considered this family and its relatives to be of uncertain taxonomic placement, but more recent taxonomic studies have reaffirmed its anabantiform affinities.
+Until recently, this family also contained Afronandus and Polycentropsis of tropical West and Middle Africa.
+However, genetic studies suggest that these the two African genera actually belong to the Cichliform South American leaffish family Polycentridae, which is only distantly related to Nandus (the "true" Nandidae).

+Nandus remains closely related to the other Anabantiform leafish family, the Pristolepididae, or Asian Leaffishes.

 These fish usually have a coloration that appears to have evolved to resemble dead leaves, and very large protractile mouths.
 Those features, along with their peculiar movements (seemingly intended to resemble a leaf innocently moving through the water) help them to catch fairly large prey compared to their body size, including small fish, aquatic insects, and other invertebrates.
 They tend to stay in one place and wait for prey; they are "lie-in-wait" predators.

 Their odd, leaf-like appearance and unusual behavior make them interesting to aquarium hobbyists.

-Genera

-There are three genera in the family: